JohnOrthoefer/pws-exporter/README.md

 * `--verbose` print extra logging.
 * `--dump-yaml` print the built-in Yaml.

+## Notes
+* Self-signed cert.
+The system uses a self-signed cert because the devices just want to speak `https`.
+The IoT gateway does not check the cert.
+You could you [Let's Encrypt](https://letsencrypt.org/)

 ## Todo
 - [X] Add in the filter option
 - [ ] Add in the log option